stephengold/jme3-maze/README.md

 This project was formerly hosted at https://code.google.com/p/jme3-maze/

-The source files are in JDK 7 format with CRLF line endings.
+The source files are in JDK 7 format.

 ## How to build the maze game